nohc2001/InfinityBinaryInteger/ResearchSubjects/ReserchMethod.md

 But if find wrong cases, reliability will be 0. and domain is updated to Candidate domain.

 method 2.
-Prove the Law from the underlying estimated Law (Expression Tree)
+Prove the Law from the underlying estimated Law (using Expression Graph)

-## Expression Tree
+## Expression Graph
+To Prove the Law, it have to fundemetal laws (materials.)
+reliability of Law is defined by fundemetal laws. that mean if one of wrong material is found by computer, Law that based by that wrong material have to be wrong.
+It's like a Parent-Child Relaitionships.
+Parents will have multiple children, and children will also have multiple parents.
+Parents may have parents, and children may also be someone's parents.
+we can use this structure with Graph(Node have multiple Parents and Childs)
+That is Expression Graph.

+Expression Graph is also Law Storage. so if we want prove new theory, Expression Graph is good tool for prove.